Air Cargo Demand Maintains Double-Digit Growth In February

-The International Air Transport Association (IATA) released data for February 2024 global air cargo markets showing continuing strong annual growth in demand.
+(MENAFN- Mid-East) The International Air Transport Association IATA released data for February 2024 global air cargo markets showing continuing strong annual growth in demand.

 Several factors in the operating environment should be noted: